No items found.

 7. Do I have connections to this community or identity?
 Can I engage with that community to make sure my work is respectful and rings true?

-If after asking yourself these questions you want to continue writing your story from a marginalised perspective distant from your own, you must acknowledge the responsibility you’ve taken on to tell your story right: with empathy, respect, sensitivity and oodles of research.
+If, after asking yourself these questions, you want to continue writing your story from a marginalized perspective distant from your own, you must acknowledge the responsibility you’ve taken on to tell your story right: with empathy, respect, sensitivity, and plenty of research.

 Writing about people who are not like you